What’s New in Splice Machine 3.0

 January 15, 2020

 Splice Machine is part of a relatively new segment of the database management systems (DBMS) market where transactions and analytics functionality converges.
 In July 2013, Gartner used the term HTAP or Hybrid Transaction Analytical Processing to describe this emerging market segment.
 Forrester calls it Transalytics.
 Today, Splice Machine is announcing the release of the latest version of its platform, Splice Machine 3.0.
-This release is a testament to how far we have come since the analysts coined those phrase.
+This release is a testament to how far we have come since the analysts coined those phrases.
 Splice Machine is an integrated platform that enterprises can use to power their mission-critical operational applications, as well as use as a decision support system for management reporting and to build machine learning models, all on a seamlessly integrated platform.

 The benefits of using an integrated platform are: